miadisabelle/Pythonista/README.md

 # Pythonista

-This repository hosts the official community forum for everything related to [Pythonista](https://pythonista.app) and this ReadMe with links to other useful resources.
+This repository hosts the official [community forum](https://github.com/omz/Pythonista/discussions) for everything related to [Pythonista](https://pythonista.app), and this ReadMe with links to other useful resources.

 ## News